jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Notifications.md

 You can use the Jigx REST API to send notifications to other users within your organization.

-Add a function definition (_send-notification.jigx_) to the _functions_ folder of your solution Replace the \{organizationId} in the `url` with your organization's Id.
+Add a function definition (*send-notification.jigx*) to the *functions* folder of your solution Replace the \{organizationId} in the `url` with your organization's Id.

-See the code sample in [GitHub]<("https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/functions/Notifications/send-notification.jigx").
+See the code sample in :Link[GitHub]{href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/functions/Notifications/send-notification.jigx" newTab="true" hasDisabledNofollow="false"}.

 :::CodeblockTabs
 send-notification.jigx